Earthquakes in London: Plot

 The play centres on the lives and loves of three sisters, abandoned long ago by their doom-mongering father.
 The father is a prominent climate scientist played by Bill Paterson who predicts environmental apocalypse.
 The eldest sister (Lia Williams) is a cabinet minister who plans to halt all airport expansion, choosing environment over economy.
 The middle sister (Anna Madeley) is heavily pregnant and growing increasingly depressed about the uncertain future her child is being born into.
 The youngest sister is a rebellious teenager and frequent nuisance to her career-minded eldest sister.
 As the three women attempt, in their own different ways, to come to terms with the fact that their father's pessimistic forecasts may be right, Freya, the middle sister, contemplates suicide to avoid bringing her child into an apocalyptic future and an opportunity presents itself for reconciliation with their estranged misanthropic father.

 Original cast

-The original cast includes Lucy May Barker, Gary Carr, Brian Ferguson, Polly Frame, Tom Goodman-Hill, Michael Gould, Anna Madeley, Bill Paterson, Jessica Raine, Geoffrey Streatfeild and Lia Williams.
+The original cast includes Lucy May Barker, Gary Carr, Clive Hayward, Brian Ferguson, Polly Frame, Tom Goodman-Hill, Michael Gould, Anna Madeley, Bill Paterson, Jessica Raine, Geoffrey Streatfeild and Lia Williams.

 Jessica Raine and Tom Goodman-Hill met while performing the play and later married.